 You probably have got a fair idea about these two metrics, we can conclude the final difference between them and what is the relation between both.

 The Average Session Duration is a time that is spent by different users in different sessions on the whole site.
 While the average time on page is the time spent by different users on individual pages.

 Both metrics relate to each other somehow by improving one of them the other will be effected automatically.

 If your numbers are not that impressive and you want to change them, you can do that by taking a few steps. first of all, you probably need to improve the quality of your content, so people spend more time on your website.
 You can improve the quality of your content by including some videos, adding images and infographics, doing internal and external linking, and formatting the content in the right way.

-By doing these things you will definitely be able to improve the Average session duration and average time on page.
+By doing these things you will definitely be able to improve the Average session duration and average time on your web page.